 Removal from the Paratus and other lender panels: Why they do it and how to get reinstated

-• Failure to reapply to be on the Paratus convincing panel
+• Missing deadline to reapply to be on the Paratus convincing panel

-• Significant delays in registering security on behalf of Paratus Delays or failure to register the Paratus charge may result in referral to external lawyers of Paratus to complete outstanding requirements.
+• Persistent delays in registering a charge on behalf of Paratus Delays or failure to register the Paratus charge may result in referral to external lawyers of Paratus to complete outstanding requirements.

-• Persistent delays in post completion requirements on behalf of Paratus
+• Significant delays in post completion requirements on behalf of Paratus

 • How often will this firm be required to re-apply to be reinstated on the Paratus conveyancing panel?